 The following table describes the fees and expenses you may pay if you buy, hold and sell shares of the Fund.
-The table and Example below do not include the brokerage commissions or bid-ask spread that you may pay when purchasing or selling shares of the Fund.
+You may pay other fees, such as brokerage commissions and other fees to financial intermediaries, which are not reflected in the tables and examples below.

+Shareholder Fees (fees paid directly from your investment) None

+Annual Fund Operating Expenses

 (expenses that you pay each year as a percentage of the value of your investment)

 Management Fees 0.78%

 Distribution and/or Service (12b-1) Fees 0.00%

-Other Expenses 0.02%
+Other Expenses 0.01%

-Total Annual Fund Operating Expenses.
-0.80%
+Total Annual Fund Operating Expenses 0.79%